jquense/cobble/README.md

     result.greet() //=> 'second one!'
                    //   'first one!'

-Cobble will rsolve conflicts in order, and keep track of conflict values so they can be resolved at once.
+Cobble will resolve conflicts in order, and keep track of conflict values so they can be resolved at once.
 This means that when composing a bunch of objects with conflicts you can provide one resolution strategy for all conflicting values in a chain, instead of each one individually

 consider the following composition: